Keyboard with lock

 • Usage Data

-Other third party service providers who help support our platform will also have access to your data for this purpose, including Ashton Court Group Limited, which is developing and supporting our customer relationship management platform; Indigo Tree Digital Limited which is developing and supporting the Alumni Network Hub; and our website developer.
+Other third-party service providers who help support our platform will also have access to your data for this purpose, including Ashton Court Group Limited, which is developing and supporting our customer relationship management platform; Indigo Tree Digital Limited which is developing and supporting the Alumni Network Hub; and our website developer responsible for the Small Business Charter website.

 • Anonymised website traffic data, e.g. number of visitors to the Alumni Network Hub, time spent on it, number of articles read.